Veraxus/nouveau/README.md

 General page templates (`index.php`, `archive.php`, `page.php`, `single.php`, etc) as well as critical files like `functions.php` still go in the theme's root folder.
 This allows WordPress's core template system to continue working as-is.
 As a rule, you should keep your PAGE templates here, and organize any fragment/part templates under the parts directory.
 This keeps the root clean and helps encourage use of clean, organized, reusable template parts.

-You find a complete (yet concise) overview of file and folder structure at [NOUVEAUFramework.org](http://nouveauframework.org/documentation/getting-started/)
+You can find a complete (yet concise) overview of file and folder structure at [NOUVEAUFramework.org](http://nouveauframework.org/documentation/getting-started/)

 # Using Without SASS

-If you don't want to use SASS, then everything is already compiled for you.
-Just write your plain CSS in the main `style.css` file (in the theme root) as you would normally do.
+If you don't want to use SASS, then you can just write your plain CSS in the main `style.css` file (in the theme root) as you would normally do.

 Note that you will still need to run `npm install` to get all the Foundation packages, however.

 # Companion Plugins